gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 but she didn't care.
-She was exhausted and hungry and a long way from home and it was taking everything she had not to let herself be frightened, and for all she knew they *would* hear something---after everything that had happened in the last few hours, she wouldn't rule it out.
+She was exhausted and hungry and a long way from home and it was taking everything she had not to let herself be frightened, and for all she knew they *would* hear something—after everything that had happened in the last few hours, she wouldn't rule it out.